daveaugustus/vlock/IMPLEMENTATION_SUMMARY.md

 ## Ticket: Voltage Wrapper: Configuration

 ### Objective
-Implement configuration management for the VLock Voltage wrapper library to support the Fiserv Voltage platform requirements.
+Implement configuration management for the VLock Voltage wrapper library to support the Voltage platform requirements.

 ---

 ## ✅ Acceptance Criteria - All Completed

-### 1. Define configuration settings required by the Fiserv Voltage solution
+### 1. Define configuration settings required by the Voltage solution
 **Status: ✅ COMPLETED**

 Implemented comprehensive configuration structure with: